lhtin/You-Dont-Know-JS/scope & closures/ch2.md

 ## Cheating Lexical

-If lexical scope is defined only by where a function is declared, which is entirely an author-time decision, how could there possibly be a way to "modify" (aka, cheat) lexical scope at run-time?
+If lexical scope is defined only by where a function is declared, which is entirely an __author-time__(写代码的时候或者编译的时候) decision, how could there possibly be a way to "modify" (aka, cheat) lexical scope at run-time?

 JavaScript has two such mechanisms.
-Both of them are equally frowned-upon in the wider community as bad practices to use in your code.
+Both of them are equally __frowned-upon__(不赞成) in the wider community as bad practices to use in your code.
 But the typical arguments against them are often missing the most important point: **cheating lexical scope leads to poorer performance.**

 Before I explain the performance issue, though, let's look at how these two mechanisms work.